danwhitston/parse_log/README.md

 * PathList - store and manipulate the set of paths
 * Report - inserts list totals into a template for output to the console

+Creating individual PathItem objects for each path in the PathList object would result in better-formed OO code, but the weight of creating a new class instance for every path in a log file would likely reduce the code's efficiency.

 ## Development tasks

 - [x] Install Ruby, RSpec, initial test setup confirming a script exists and executes correctly without arguments